 Yesterday, we talked about how home improvements can help increase the value of your home and maximize your savings.
-Today on the Ally Straight Talk Blog we’re going green with a few eco-friendly home improvement projects.
+Today, we’re going green with a few eco-friendly home improvement projects.

 Here are a few tips from ToolBarn.com to help you get started:

 — Switch to energy efficient Compact Fluorescent Lights (CFLs).
 They save energy, last longer and can help you save on your energy bills.
 Keep in mind that CFLs contain mercury, so check with the EPA website for how to dispose of them properly.

 Consider installing an outdoor motion detector.
 Lighting fixtures activated by the sensor will keep the area lit only when you need it.